osoco/java-logging/README.md

 The idea behind this library arose spontaneously after a refactoring of a DDD project.
 It used its own AWS-Lambda-based Logging, and it modelled it after the ports-and-adapters approach borrowed from hexagonal architectures.

 We wanted to reuse that module in other contexts, so we stole the Logging code and started implementing this library.

-However, the design was heavily influenced by Pharo (a Smalltalk dialect we at OSOCO are big fans of), and was made possible thanks to the awesome fast-classpath-scanner library from lukehutch.
+The design was heavily influenced by [https://pharo.org](Pharo) (a Smalltalk dialect we at [http://www.osoco.es](OSOCO) are big fans of), and was made possible thanks to the awesome [https://github.com/lukehutch/fast-classpath-scanner](fast-classpath-scanner) library from [https://github.com/lukehutch](lukehutch).